Skip to content

 Enterprise Marketing: Cognism’s ABM Strategy

-At the start of 2024, Cognism made the decision to start moving upmarket, targeting enterprise-sized organisations.
+At the start of 2024, Cognism decided to start moving upmarket, targeting enterprise-sized organisations.

-After reviewing historic deal data, we could see that the enterprise-level companies that we were able to secure deals with were generally larger deal sizes than that of SMBs and were generally more sticky.
+Why?
+After reviewing historic deal data, we could see that the enterprise-level companies we were able to secure deals with were generally larger deal sizes than SMBs and were generally more sticky.

 More enterprise deals = more stable revenue.
 It was an easy decision!